luluzhou1/alinush.github.io/_includes/refs.md

 [^GS22e]: **Design and analysis of a distributed ECDSA signing service**, by Jens Groth and Victor Shoup, *in Cryptology ePrint Archive, Report 2022/506*, 2022, [[URL]](https://ia.cr/2022/506)

+[^GSX20]: **SecRand: A Secure Distributed Randomness Generation Protocol With High Practicality and Scalability**, by Guo, Zhaozhong and Shi, Liucheng and Xu, Maozhi, *in IEEE Access*, 2020

 [^GSZ20]: **Guaranteed Output Delivery Comes Free in Honest Majority MPC**, by Vipul Goyal and Yifan Song and Chenzhi Zhu, *in Cryptology ePrint Archive, Report 2020/189*, 2020, [[URL]](https://eprint.iacr.org/2020/189)

 [^GT01]: **Efficient Authenticated Dictionaries with Skip Lists and Commutative Hashing**, by Michael T. Goodrich and Roberto Tamassia, 2001, [[URL]](http://cs.brown.edu/cgc/stms/papers/hashskip.pdf)